 BHAC, for instance, focused on the creation of landing pages which show views, form submissions and conversion rates.
 Such data helps the company develop smarter marketing and successfully transition to modern marketing.

-Are you planning on dropping direct mail in your new marketing iniaitves?
+planning on dropping direct mail in your new marketing iniaitves?